John Bell Williams: Governor

 In 1967, Williams ran for governor.
 The field of candidates was large, including former Governor Ross Barnett and two future governors, William Winter and Bill Waller.
-In the primary campaign, Williams claimed that, during the 1962 desegregation of the University of Mississippi, former Governor Ross Barnett made a secret deal with the Kennedys over the admission of James Meredith, while publicly claiming to do everything to maintain college segregation.
+In the primary campaign, Williams claimed that, during the 1962 desegregation of the University of Mississippi, Barnett made a secret deal with the Kennedys over the admission of James Meredith, while publicly claiming to do everything to maintain college segregation.

-In the first round of balloting, Williams finished second to the moderate candidate, William Winter.
+In the first round of balloting, Williams finished second to Winter, the moderate candidate.
 In the runoff, Williams defeated Winter by 61,000 votes.
 In the general election, Williams handily defeated Democrat-turned-Republican Rubel Phillips, in his second unsuccessful campaign for governor.
-Phillips’ running mate for lieutenant governor in 1963, Stanford Morse, a member of the Mississippi State Senate from Gulfport from 1956 to 1964, endorsed Williams in the 1967 race.

-During the campaign, Williams joked that when the returns were tabulated, the Republicans “won’t be able to find a Rubel in the rubble.”
+Phillips' running mate for lieutenant governor in 1963, Stanford Morse, a member of the Mississippi State Senate from Gulfport from 1956 to 1964, endorsed Williams in the 1967 race.
+During the campaign, Williams joked that when the returns were tabulated, the Republicans "won't be able to find a Rubel in the rubble."

-During Williams’ term as governor, Mississippi was ordered to desegregate its public school system by a federal court, as it had made little progress since the 1954 U.S. Supreme Court ruling that deemed such public schools unconstitutional.
+During Williams' term as governor, Mississippi was ordered to desegregate its public school system by a federal court, as it had made little progress since the 1954 U.S. Supreme Court ruling that deemed such public schools unconstitutional.
 A case had been brought by civil rights activists and some desegregation of schools had happened at local levels.
 Williams did not defy the court.
 In December 1978, 24 years after Brown v.
-Board of Education, Mississippi legislature officially removed from its state constitution the mandate that schools be segregated.
+Board of Education, the Mississippi legislature officially removed from the state constitution the mandate that schools be segregated.
+In the ensuing popular election to confirm or reject this action, 29.90% of those voting voted against removing the language.

 Return to private practice

 After his term, Williams resumed his law practice.
-Williams endorsed Republicans Gerald Ford in 1976 and Ronald Reagan in 1980 for president, rather than the Democratic nominee both times, Jimmy Carter of Georgia.
+Williams endorsed Republicans Gerald Ford in 1976 and Ronald Reagan in 1980 for president, rather than the Democratic nominee both times, Jimmy Carter, despite the fact that Carter was also a Southerner.